Kwiatek47/AlgoTest/README.md

 # Algorithm Validation and Testing Framework

+Hi!
+Good to see you here :) Let's make sure that before you copy and paste everything, check a few words below - to make sure your computer doesn't explode ;)

+---

+## Introduction

+The goal of this repository is to validate the correctness and efficiency of an optimized algorithm by comparing it against a brute force solution.
+Using a test generator, a wide variety of test cases can be created to ensure robustness.

+---

 This repository contains:
 - A brute force solution
 - An optimized solution
 - A test generation script for algorithm validation

----

-## Introduction

-The goal of this repository is to validate the correctness and efficiency of an optimized algorithm by comparing it against a brute force solution.
-Using a test generator, a wide variety of test cases can be created to ensure robustness.

 ---